Understanding formative, summative, and interim assessment and their role in student learning

 • Standardized state summative assessments

 Since summative assessment happens so late in the instructional process, the most effective use of its test data is more evaluative than instructional.
-For teachers, data can help guide decisions, such as assigning grades for a course, promotion to the next grade, graduation, credit for courses, and more.
-Summative assessment data also plays a role at the administrative level, where it’s for planning curricula, determining professional development needs, and identifying the resources and federal assistance the district needs to flourish.
+For teachers, data can help guide decisions, such as grades for a course, promotion to the next grade, graduation, credit for courses, and more.
+Summative assessment data also plays a role at the administrative level, where it can be used for planning curricula, determining professional development needs, and identifying the resources and federal assistance a district needs to flourish.

 • Individual and collective student growth